Hot Shots (The Wire): Plot

 In Philadelphia, Bunk and Freamon interview the crew of the ship that brought the Jane Does into Baltimore, but all pretend to speak no English.
 The first mate is more forthcoming and explains that the crew members will not speak English in the police's presence, and would not inform on each other, even if interpreters were provided.
 The detectives agree to let the ship go with little evidence or jurisdiction for interrogation.
-Back in Baltimore, Landsman questions Bunk and Freamon's decision to let the boat go.
 Later, Bunk and Beadie try to trace the movements of the shipping container in which the bodies were found and discover that much of the paperwork has been falsified.

-McNulty learns that three of the Jane Does had received breast implants in the same clinic in Budapest.
-Additionally, in the 24 hours before their death, the girls performed various forms of sex.
-McNulty visits Homicide to give them his theory, but Bunk, Freamon, and Beadie shatter his pride by beating him to everything he was about to say.
-McNulty and Russell agree that they do not want to see the girls remain unidentified and shipped out as cadavers.
+McNulty learns that three of the Jane Does had received breast implants at the same clinic in Budapest and others performed various sex acts in the 24 hours before their deaths.
+McNulty visits Homicide to share his theory, but Bunk, Freamon and Beadie beat him to everything he was about to say.
 Bunk's team take the French addresses listed on the paperwork to the FBI, who give them more information on the international vice trade.
-Later, while out drinking, McNulty learns that Russell is a single mother.
-McNulty tells Bunk of his desire to put a name to the dead girl he pulled from the harbor.
+Later, while out drinking, McNulty learns that Beadie is a single mother.

-Valchek is informed of his missing surveillance van, which is shown to have been delivered to stevedores in Wilmington.
+Valchek is informed of his missing surveillance van, which is shown to have been delivered to stevedores in Wilmington, North Carolina.
 Prez is annoyed that the Sobotka detail's commander, Lieutenant Grayson, will not authorize any wiretaps of Frank, and tells Valchek that Daniels would have brought in a better case on the Barksdale detail if Burrell had not interfered.
-When Valchek threatens to torpedo Burrell's efforts to become Commissioner, the latter is forced to assign Daniels to the detail.
-Meanwhile, Omar returns to Baltimore with a new boyfriend named Dante.
-The two eventually join forces with Tosha Mitchell and Kimmy to stick up stash houses together.
-Omar has to convince Dante he is not interested in the women beyond business.
+When Valchek threatens to torpedo Burrell's efforts to become commissioner, the latter is forced to assign Daniels to the detail.
+Meanwhile, Omar and his new boyfriend Dante join forces with Tosha Mitchell and Kimmy to stick up stash houses together.